 Words by Jesse Serwer

-Adam Mansbach’s “bedtime book for parents who live in the real world” Go the F*** to Sleep has already been translated into more than 30 languages.
-Now, the New York Times and Amazon.com bestseller has become the first book ever to be translated into Jamaican patois (With the exception of the Bible, that is.)
+Go the F*** to Sleep, Adam Mansbach’s “bedtime book for parents who live in the real world,” has already been translated into some 30 languages.
+Now, the New York Times bestseller has become the first book — with the exception of the Bible — ever to be translated into Jamaican patois.

-Go De Rass to Sleep is “far superior” to the original, the translators claim with tongue in cheek, not because of their efforts, “but because this has been a given of all translations from Yankee things to Jamaican things.”
-By way of example, they cite Bunny Wailer’s “Dreamland” (a cover of a song called My Dream Island” by the group El Tempos), Burning Spear’s take on the Grateful Dead’s “Estimated Prophet,” and Jamaica’s hugely successful (and actually better-tasting) Kentucky Fried Chicken franchises.
+Go De Rass to Sleep is “far superior” to the original, the translators claim with tongue in cheek.
+Not because of their efforts.
+But “because this has been a given of all translations from Yankee things to Jamaican things.”
+By way of example, they cite Bunny Wailer’s “Dreamland” (a cover of a song called “My Dream Island” by the group El Tempos), Burning Spear’s take on the Grateful Dead’s “Estimated Prophet,” and Jamaica’s hugely successful Kentucky Fried Chicken franchises.

 Following a launch at the Calabash Festival in Treasure Beach, Jamaica, author Mansbach and illustrator Ricardo Cortes will appear at readings at The Standard Hotel in Manhattan, on Wednesday, and at Word!
 A Caribbean Book Fest in Brooklyn on Sunday, June 8.